-In addition, to inform potential applicants about the programme and the application process, we will be holding 2 online Q&A sessions open for anyone to join who wishes to know more about the scheme and ask any questions.
-These will be an hour in duration, 1pm – 2pm, and held on MS Teams, the dates of these sessions are;
+In addition, to inform potential applicants about the programme and the application process, we will be holding an online Q&A session open for anyone to join who wishes to know more about the scheme and ask any questions.
+This will be an hour in duration, 1pm – 2pm, and held on MS Teams, the date of these session is;

 17th November 2021

 Those wishing to join these online sessions can do so here.

 Following the submission deadline, all applications will be checked for completeness and eligibility and eligible applications will be sent to the selection panel for consideration at the Funding Recommendation Meeting.